fishyguy69/Cs2-external-python-cheat--Heaven/README.md

 Hotkey support

-How do i run it?
+How do i run it?:
 Download the .zip file then right click to your folder open terminal and paste this is: pip install -r requirements.txt

+Then open CS2 and just run mod.py

+NOTE: Not everything is perfect updates maybe soon